IBM/aspera-cli/docs/README.erb.md

 #### Gem installation with signature verification

 The gem is signed with a private key, and the public certificate is available in the GitHub repository (`certs/aspera-cli-public-cert.pem`).
-When installing the gem, the signature can be optionally verified.
+When installing the gem, the signature may optionally be verified.

 For [secure installation](https://guides.rubygems.org/security/#using-gems), one can install the gem with the public key: